Chicken Stew

 My Chicken Stew is So Good!

 When I tried this chicken stew for the first time, it was an instant hit.
 I love that it’s so much faster to make than beef stew.
 The two dishes are similar and have many of the same ingredients, but chicken stew is creamier!
-Since I learned how to make it, I’ve been adding it to my dinner rotations during the winter, and it’s so delicious, cozy, and filling.
+Since I learned how to make it, I’ve been adding it to my dinner rotations during the winter, and it’s so delicious and filling.
 I think you’re going to love it as much as I do!

 Chicken Stew Ingredients

-- Garlic: If you need to substitute garlic powder, you can use 2 ½ teaspoons and add it with the other spices.
+- Garlic: I like to use fresh garlic whenever I can, but if you need to use garlic powder instead, add 2 ½ teaspoons in with the other spices.

 How to Make Chicken Stew